mozilla/legal-docs/firefox_privacy_notice/en-US.md

 * __Webpage data for Snippets__: When you choose to click on a Snippet link, we may receive data about the link you followed.
 This information is not associated with any other information about you.
 [Learn more](https://abouthome-snippets-service.readthedocs.io/en/latest/data_collection.html).
 {: #snippets }

+* __Webpage data for Pocket Recommendations__: We recommend content to you based on your browsing history.
+The process of deciding which stories you should see happens locally in your copy of Firefox and neither Mozilla nor Pocket receives a copy of your browsing history.
+We do receive data about the recommendations you see and click.
+[Learn more](https://help.getpocket.com/article/1142-firefox-new-tab-recommendations).

 ### Improve security for users everywhere {: #security }